jellehak/partm/README.md

 version (not implemented yet)
 remove (not implemented yet)
 help (not implemented yet)
+register (not implemented yet)	Register a respository to the global registery

 Options
 -force	Force the download process

-Proposal for a respository
+Creations of a respository
 ---
-Each respository should look like this:
+Bare method
+1. Copy the part schema example file for each part.
+2. Upload this to a/your server
+3. Make people aware they can use partm install <***.json> calls

+Version control method
+Tip: Get a good git editor like Visual Studio Code or github desktop.
+1. Create a new respository on a host like github
-1. One or multiple <partname>.json files
+2. Add one or multiple <partname>.json files
-2. A package.json file descriping the library (optional)
+3. Add a package.json file referencing all your parts (optional)
+4. Run (partm register <*.git>) to add it to the global registery

 Part scheme
 ---